interledger/web-monetization-extension/docs/TESTING.md

 As these tests are expensive/time-consuming, these need to be triggered manually when needed, instead of on every pull request/commit.

-For a pull request, users with write access to repository can trigger the workflow to run end-to-end tests by adding a review-comment (from PR Files tab) with body `/test`.
+For a pull request, users with write access to repository can trigger the workflow to run end-to-end tests by adding a review-comment (from PR Files tab) with body `run e2e` (exactly).

 End-to-end tests run automatically daily before creating the Nightly release.
 You can also trigger that workflow manually from [Actions Dashboard](https://github.com/interledger/web-monetization-extension/actions/workflows/nightly-build.yaml).